md-mh/moderator/README.md

 # Moderator Management Feature

-This project includes a simple **Moderator Management** dashboard built with Next.js, React, TypeScript, and TanStack Query, featuring:

-- Listing all moderators
-- Adding a new moderator via a modal form
+This project offers a focused **Moderator Management** system, separated into frontend and backend sections for clarity.
+Below, you’ll find explanations of the main components and a deeper dive into how moderators are managed.

+---

+## Frontend

+The frontend is built with **Next.js**, **React**, **TypeScript**, and uses **TanStack Query** for efficient server state management.
+The moderator feature consists of:

+- **Listing Moderators:**
+  All registered moderators are shown in a paginated, responsive table.
+Information includes name, email, unique user ID, join date, and actions.

+- **Adding Moderators:**
+  Users can add a moderator by clicking "Add Moderator", which opens a modal form.
+This form uses **React Hook Form** for state management and **Zod** for validation.
+On submission, it triggers an API call to add a moderator, with error handling and UI feedback.

-- Deleting moderators
+- **Deleting Moderators:**

-## File Structure & Flow
+  Each moderator row features a delete button.
+When clicked, a request is sent to the backend to remove the moderator, and the frontend updates accordingly.

+### Key Packages Used

+- **Next.js & React** — UI and page routing
+- **TanStack Query** (`@tanstack/react-query`) — Data-fetching, caching, and mutations
+- **Zod** — Schema definition and validation for form data
+- **React Hook Form** — Form handling and validation
+- **React Toastify** — User notifications for success/error

+### Primary Files & Their Roles

 - **`frontend/src/app/(private)/moderator/page.tsx`**
-  Renders the Moderator List and handles displaying/modals for adding and deleting moderators.
+  Displays the list of moderators and manages interactions for adding and deleting.

 - **`frontend/src/app/(private)/moderator/AddModeratorModal.tsx`**
-  Modal form for adding new moderators using React Hook Form and zod for validation.
+  Contains the modal pop-up form for adding a new moderator, with validation logic.

 - **`frontend/src/types/moderator.ts`**
-  Types and Zod schema for moderator entities and form validation.
+  Defines the moderator data structure (ID, name, email, password, etc.), as well as the Zod validation schema for moderator forms.
+  _Moderator parts explained:_

+  - `Moderator` interface details the shape of each moderator.
+  - `ModeratorList` defines the expected list response.
+  - `moderatorSchema` uses Zod for strong validation, including custom checks (e.g. matching passwords).

 - **`frontend/src/services/Moderator.service.ts`**
-  Service hooks for backend API operations (add, delete, fetch list), using TanStack Query and Axios.

-## How It Works

-1. **List Moderators:**
-   The moderator page fetches a paginated list using the service hook and displays it in a responsive table.

-2. **Add Moderator:**
-   Clicking "Add Moderator" opens a modal form.
-Inputs are validated before sending.
-On success, the list auto-refreshes.

-3. **Delete Moderator:**
-   Each row in the moderator table has a 'Delete' button.
-Clicking it will remove the moderator after confirming via API.

-## Key Packages Used

-- **Next.js & React** (frontend UI)
-- **TanStack Query** (`@tanstack/react-query`) for data-fetching and mutations
-- **Zod** for schema validation
-- **React Hook Form** for performant, flexible forms
-- **React Toastify** for notifications

-## Example: Adding a Moderator

-1. Click "Add Moderator".
-2. Fill out the form fields (name, email, password, confirm password).
-3. Submit.
-   - Form is validated.
-   - On success, you see a toast and the list updates.

-## Example: Deleting a Moderator

-- Press 'Delete' on any moderator row and confirm the action.

-## Backend API Layer

-The services expect the following endpoints:
+  Exposes hooks for communicating with the backend for moderator actions:
+  - `useAddModeratorMutation()` to add a new moderator.

-- `POST moderators/add` to create
+  - `useDeleteModeratorMutation()` to remove one.
-- `DELETE moderators/:id` to delete
+  - `useGetModeratorListQuery()` to fetch a list of moderators.
-- `GET moderators/all` for list (with pagination params)

-## Customization

-- **Form and schema** are easily adjustable in `moderator.ts` and `AddModeratorModal.tsx`.
-- **Columns and API endpoints** in `page.tsx` and `Moderator.service.ts` can be updated to suit your actual backend or data model.
+    Each uses TanStack Query and shows a toast notification on success.

 ---

-_See the respective files for full implementation details and to further customize for your needs._
+## Backend API

+_This project expects the following backend endpoints for moderator management:_

+- `POST moderators/add`: Create a new moderator (expects name, email, password, confirmPassword, etc.)
+- `DELETE moderators/:id`: Remove an existing moderator by ID
+- `GET moderators/all`: Retrieve a list of all moderators (supports pagination via parameters)

+---

+_For more detailed code and further customization tips, check out the corresponding source files in the frontend directory._